 What is How-To Halloween?

-Is this festival appropriate for young children?
+Is How-To Halloween appropriate for young children?

 Yes!
 Parents can rest assured that their little ones will have tons of fun in a safe, indoor environment reminiscent of the excitement that happens in your own neighborhood on Halloween night.
 With the Downtown Lansing Zombie Walk happening on Saturday (which is about as family-friendly as it can be), we are calling Sunday our “Kid’s Day” with no startle scares or frightening gore on display.
 Of course, there will be a haunted house with a private entrance, but access is limited to adults and teens.